akeeton/starcity_games_buylist_keyboard_shortcut/README.md

 	    }
     };

-I used https://mrcoles.com/bookmarklet to convert the source into the bookmarklet.
+https://mrcoles.com/bookmarklet was used to create the bookmarklet.